samapriya/awesome-gee-community-datasets/docs/projects/emc_built.md

 The greenness layer is derived from median NDVI values with a 300m buffer around built-up areas to capture vegetation in and around settlements.

-!!! info "Important Note"
+!!! info
     EMC-BUILT and GHSL R2023 are incompatible data streams.
 Direct temporal comparisons or change detection between these releases are not supported due to substantial methodological differences.

 #### Dataset Characteristics